cyh5272/avm/README.md

 generic at generation time:

 ~~~
-    $ cmake path/to/aom -DAOM_TARGET_CPU=generic
+    $ cmake path/to/avm -DAOM_TARGET_CPU=generic
 ~~~

 ### Cross compiling {#cross-compiling}

-For the purposes of building the AV1 codec and applications and relative to the scope of this guide, all builds for architectures differing from the native host architecture will be considered cross compiles.
-The AV1 CMake build handles cross compiling via the use of toolchain files included in the AV1 repository.
+For the purposes of building the AVM codec and applications, relative to the scope of this guide, all builds for architectures differing from the native host architecture will be considered cross compiles.
-The toolchain files available at the time of this writing are:

- - arm64-ios.cmake
- - arm64-linux-gcc.cmake
- - arm64-mingw-gcc.cmake
- - armv7-ios.cmake
- - armv7-linux-gcc.cmake
- - armv7-mingw-gcc.cmake
- - armv7s-ios.cmake
- - mips32-linux-gcc.cmake
- - mips64-linux-gcc.cmake
- - x86-ios-simulator.cmake
- - x86-linux.cmake
- - x86-macos.cmake
- - x86-mingw-gcc.cmake
- - x86\_64-ios-simulator.cmake
- - x86\_64-mingw-gcc.cmake
+The AVM CMake build handles cross compiling via the use of toolchain files included in the AVM repository.
+The available toolchain files can be found at cmake folder in the AVM repository.

-The following example demonstrates use of the x86-macos.cmake toolchain file on a x86\_64 MacOS host:
+The following example demonstrates use of the x86-linux.cmake toolchain file on a x86_64 linux host:

 ~~~
-    $ cmake path/to/aom \
+    $ cmake path/to/avm \
-      -DCMAKE_TOOLCHAIN_FILE=path/to/aom/build/cmake/toolchains/x86-macos.cmake
+      -DCMAKE_TOOLCHAIN_FILE=path/to/avm/build/cmake/toolchains/x86-linux.cmake
     $ make
 ~~~

 To build for an unlisted target creation of a new toolchain file is the best solution.
-The existing toolchain files can be used a starting point for a new toolchain file since each one exposes the basic requirements for toolchain files as used in the AV1 codec build.
+The existing toolchain files can be used a starting point for a new toolchain file since each one exposes the basic requirements for toolchain files as used in the AVM codec build.

-As a temporary work around an unoptimized AV1 configuration that builds only C and C++ sources can be produced using the following commands:
+As a temporary work around an unoptimized AVM configuration that builds only C and C++ sources can be produced using the following commands:

 ~~~
-    $ cmake path/to/aom -DAOM_TARGET_CPU=generic
+    $ cmake path/to/avm -DAOM_TARGET_CPU=generic
     $ make
 ~~~